jarthod/ssl-test/README.md

 SSLTester performs a HEAD request using ruby `net/https` library and verifies the SSL status.
 It also hooks into the validation process to intercept the raw certificate for you.

 After that it queries the [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) endpoint to verify if the certificate has been revoked.
+OCSP responses are cached in memory so be careful if you try to validate millions of certificates.

 ### What kind of errors will SSLTest detect